- 1. Recording Tutorials+

 Now, it is often assumed that audio is something which lets even the most expensive webcams down.
 Ontop+ wanted to challenge this assumption and make a webcam with fantastic audio quality.
 With built-in dual digital noise-cancellation microphones, Ontop+ claim their camera will work in all environments.
 Unfortunately, they haven’t quite lived up to the hype and the audio is occasionally patchy.
 But, at just under $50 we are willing to overlook some of the Ontop+’s limitations to give it our seal of approval.

 - 1080p HD streaming

 The Logitech BRIO is the best high-end webcam for streaming.
 It delivers tremendous 4K Ultra HD recording, allowing streamers to produce professional-quality videos.
 The BRIO is capable of shooting in 3,840 x 2,160 at 30 FPS (Ultra HD), 1,920 x 1,080 at 30 or 60 FPS (Full HD) and 1,280 x 720 at 30 or 60 FPS (HD).

 The BRIO is also packed with additional features such as 5x digital zoom, facial recognition and omnidirectional mics.
 It also supports Logitech RightLight 3 with HDR which gives it exceptional performance regardless of the light conditions.
 Plus, you can choose between a 65-degree, 78-degree, and a 90-degree field of vision, privacy shade and a flexible mount.

 For professional streamers, this is a fantastic investment piece.
 However, there is a catch.
-To stream at 4K, you’ll need to connect the Brio to a USB 3.0 port on a computer running on Intel’s seventh generation Kaby Lake processors, which support Ultra HD 10-bit HEVC decoding.
+To stream at 4K, you’ll need to connect the Brio to a USB 3.0 port on a computer running on Intel’s seventh generation Kaby Lake processors.

 - 4K Ultra HD recording